 - introduces and advances new scientific and clinical procedures for patient benefit

-- is registered with the Health Professions Council (HPC).
+- is registered with the Health and Care Professions Council (HCPC).

-Registration is designed to assure patients and the public, as well as employers and potential employers, which practitioners are appropriately qualified and competent to practise.
+Registration is designed to assure patients and the public, as well as colleagues, employers and potential employers, which practitioners are appropriately qualified and competent to practise.
 It sets a standard that is recognised throughout the United Kingdom and provides significant public protection from unprofessional or unethical behaviour.
-Registration is NOT required for those working in academia or industry or anywhere in a solely research role.
-For UK candidates, the application for registration is normally a two-stage process, with the award of the ACS Certificate of Attainment required before application to HPC for registration.
-Those fully qualified and already practising in the profession overseas may apply directly to HPC under their International application route.
-Registrants must re-register every two years – October 2009, 2011, 2013 etc for Clinical Scientists.
+Registration is not normally required for those working in academia or industry or anywhere in a solely research role.
+For UK candidates, the application for registration is normally a two-stage process, with the award of the ACS Certificate of Attainment (or AHCS Certificate of Attainment or AHCS Certificate of Equivalence) required before application to HCPC for registration.
+Those fully qualified and already practising in the profession overseas may apply directly to HCPC under their International application route.
+Registrants must re-register every two years – October 2017, 2019 etc for Clinical Scientists.
 Back to Section 1: Do I need to Register?
 Back to Top

-Registration in many healthcare professions is now controlled by the Health Professions Council (HPC).
+Registration in many healthcare professions is now controlled by the Health and Care Professions Council (HCPC).
 Most healthcare professions can register once completing an approved degree course e.g. BSc in "Appropriate Subject" at "Sometown University".
-However, Clinical Scientists require a Certificate of Attainment from the ACS proving satisfactory postgraduate training and experience - unless they can qualify for the international application route directly to the HPC.
-This International route has nothing to do with the ACS so please direct all enquiries to the HPC – see elsewhere.
+However, Clinical Scientists require a Certificate of Attainment from the ACS (or other similar certificate from the Academy for Healthcare Science) proving satisfactory postgraduate training and experience - unless they can qualify for the international application route directly to the HCPC.
+This International route has nothing to do with the ACS so please direct all enquiries to the HCPC – see elsewhere.
 Back to Section 1: Do I need to Register?
 Back to Top

-The Health Professions Council (HPC) was established on 1st April 2002 under powers in Section 60 of the Health Act, 1999.
+The Health and Care Professions Council (HCPC) was established on 1st April 2002 under powers in Section 60 of the Health Act, 1999.
 It replaced the Council and Boards of the Council for Professions Supplementary to Medicine (CPSM) that had been responsible for registration since 1960.
-HPC finally achieved Privy Council Approval on July 8th 2003 and most regulations relate to this date.
-HPC will from 2005 also have additional powers for assessing continuing competence after registration (CPD), and already has disciplinary powers over the protected common titles including “Clinical Scientist”, “Biomedical Scientist” and other healthcare professionals’ titles.
-For more information see the HPC website
+HCPC finally achieved Privy Council Approval on July 8th 2003 and most regulations relate to this date.
+From 2005 the HCPC were also granted additional powers for assessing continuing competence after registration (CPD), and already has disciplinary powers over the protected common titles including “Clinical Scientist”, “Biomedical Scientist” and other healthcare professionals’ titles.
+For more information see the HCPC website

 .
 Back to Section 1: Do I need to Register?
 Back to Top

-The HPC receives your application for registration and processes it.
+The HCPC receives your application for registration and processes it.
 You deal with them every other year to renew your application or respond to problems.
-They also provide registration for many other Health Service disciplines such as Physiotherapy, Chiropody, Radiography, etc. Any misdemeanours against you can be reported to the HPC and they must by law investigate and if necessary apply sanctions leading up to being struck off the register.
-Once registered you must renew in 2-year cycles – for Clinical Scientists this anniversary is October in 2009, 2011, 2013, 2015 etc. It is entirely YOUR responsibility to ensure renewals are made at the appropriate times.
-You can assist this by ensuring HPC are notified of any change of contact address but even if the post fails to deliver reminders to you from the HPC, or documentation from you to the HPC, legally it is your responsibility.
-You can check what status the HPC have on record for you from their website.
+They also provide registration for many other Health and Care Service disciplines such as Social Workers, Physiotherapy, Chiropody, Radiography, etc. Any misdemeanours against you can be reported to the HPC and they must by law investigate and if necessary apply sanctions leading up to being struck off the register.
+Once registered you must renew in 2-year cycles – for Clinical Scientists this anniversary is October in 2013, 2015, 2017 etc. It is entirely YOUR responsibility to ensure renewals are made at the appropriate times.
+You can assist this by ensuring HCPC are notified of any change of contact address but even if the post fails to deliver reminders to you from the HCPC, or documentation from you to the HCPC, legally it is your responsibility.
+You can check what status the HCPC have on record for you from their website.
 If you are de-registered you would not have insurance cover for any litigation, it could revoke your Departments CPA certification and you should revert to trainee's salary.
-HPC have a mechanism for re-entry should this happen.
+HCPC have a mechanism for re-entry should this happen.
 Back to Section 1: Do I need to Register?
 Back to Top

-You should have a certificate and be regularly paying for your registration renewal with the HPC every two years.
-Apart from asking them directly to confirm your registered status, the register (name, number and profession) is in the public domain and can be interrogated by surname or registration number on the Internet at www.hpc-uk.org/register
+You should have a certificate and be regularly paying for your registration renewal with the HCPC every two years.
+Apart from asking them directly to confirm your registered status, the register (name, number and profession) is in the public domain and can be interrogated by surname or registration number on the Internet at www.hcpc-uk.org/register

 All registered staff should periodically check that they are on the register.
 This need often arises at CPA inspections when it can be too late.
-The scientific professions have identified that a number of staff that were accepted for the voluntary Registration Council for Scientists in Healthcare (RCSHC) register or the Council for Professions Supplementary to Medicine (CPSM) register have failed to respond to communications from HPC and been deleted.
+The scientific professions have identified that a number of staff that were accepted for the voluntary Registration Council for Scientists in Healthcare (RCSHC) register or the Council for Professions Supplementary to Medicine (CPSM) register have failed to respond to communications from HCPC to gain registration with them.
 In this case you are not currently registered.
-You should URGENTLY apply to the HPC directly for re-admission – dealing directly with HPC as this is nothing to do with ACS activities.
+You should urgently consider applying for registration.
+If you training and experience has been based in the UK, even if you consider yourself fully qualified, in order to register you are likely going to have to obtain either the ACS Certificate of Attainment or AHCS Certificate of Equivalence.
 Back to Section 1: Do I need to Register?
 Back to Top

-The Association of Clinical Scientists (ACS) is an umbrella organisation for the professional bodies covering the various clinical science modalities.
+The Association of Clinical Scientists (ACS) is an umbrella organisation for the professional bodies covering the various clinical science modalities/sub-modalities.
 Nominated representatives of those professional bodies form the Directors of the ACS.
 Certain other bodies have an observer status with the ACS.
-It is the responsibility of the ACS to lay down the criteria for competence of applicants and to present a Certificate of Attainment to candidates following a successful assessment.
-This certificate will allow direct registration with the HPC.
+It is the responsibility of the ACS to lay down the criteria for competence of applicants and to present the ACS Certificate of Attainment to candidates following a successful assessment.
+This certificate is one of the existing options to allow direct registration with the HCPC as a Clinical Scientist.
 Back to Section 1: Do I need to Register?
 Back to Top

-The ACS is responsible for assessing whether you have reached the level of competence required for the modality in which you practise.
-It issues a Certificate of Attainment that you then present to HPC, as part of your application for entry to the register, as evidence that you are competent.
+The ACS is responsible for assessing whether you have reached the level of competence required for the modality/sub-modality in which you practise.
+It issues the ACS Certificate of Attainment that you then present to HCPC, as part of your application for entry to the register, as evidence that you are competent.
 The ACS:

 Back to Section 1: Do I need to Register?
 Back to Top